American Solidarity Party: Foreign policy issues

+Electoral reform

+The American Solidarity Party advocates for electoral reform, aiming to combat what they call a "political oligarchy" and gridlock.
+They propose proportional representation for the House of Representatives, endorse ranked-choice voting or approval voting in all elections, and support easy voter registration.
+The party also emphasizes fair access for independent candidates, access to impartial information, and pilot programs for electronic voting with consideration for security concerns.

 Influences

 Daniel Silliman writes that the American Solidarity Party, as with other Christian-democratic political parties, draws from Catholic social teaching and Neo-Calvinist theology.
 In the same vein, David McPherson says that the American Solidarity Party "affirm[s] ... the full spectrum of Catholic social teaching (namely, the teachings regarding the sanctity of human life, the common good, subsidiarity, religious freedom, solidarity, etc.)," contrasting the ASP to both the Republican Party and the Democratic Party, each of which recognizes only some of these items.
-Its strongest support is in California, Ohio, and Texas, according to the Madera Tribune (of Madera, California).
+Its strongest support is in California and Texas, according to the Madera Tribune (of Madera, California).

+Members of the American Solidarity Party use the demonym "Solidarist" to refer to themselves.